-Are you worried that your precious new baby hasn’t pooped in 6 whole days?
-Does it seem like she is constantly straining and nothing is coming out?
+Are you worried because your precious new baby hasn’t pooped in 6 whole days?
+Are they continually straining and without any poop coming out?

-With becoming a new mom, you quickly become obsessive about every little thing your baby does, including all of the dirty diapers.
-You notice right away if there is a difference in the frequency, color, texture, and even the smell of your baby’s poop.
+As a new mom, it’s easy to become obsessive about every little thing your baby does, including dirty diapers or lack thereof.
+You immediately notice differences in the frequency, color, texture, and even the smell of their poop.

-While your baby’s bowel movements can tell a lot about your baby’s health and nutrition, the frequency can vary quite a bit from child to child, and will also depend on your baby’s age and whether she is formula fed or breastfed.
+While bowel movements tell a lot about your baby’s health and nutrition, the frequency can vary from child to child.
+It also depends on their age and whether they are formula fed or breastfed.

-In this post, we will discuss how long breastfed, and formula fed babies can go without pooping, signs, causes, and treatment of constipation, and when you need to consult your pediatrician.
+In this post, we will discuss how long breastfed, and formula fed babies can go without pooping, signs, causes, and treatment of constipation, and when to consult your pediatrician.

 How Often Should My Baby Poop?

 There is a wide range of normal for exclusively breastfed babies.
-Your baby could poop after every single feeding, or they could go days, or even a week or two without a single poop.
+Your baby could poop after every single feeding, or go days, or even a week or two without a single poop.

-During the first 24 hours of life, your baby will poop out a black, tarry substance called meconium.
-On day 2 your baby should have two bowel movements, on day 3 she should have three, and from day 4 on, she should be having at least 3-4 bowel movements a day, and they should be about the size of a US quarter.
+During the first 24 hours of life, your baby’s poop is a black, tarry substance called meconium.
+On day two, they should have two bowel movements.
+Three on the third day, and from day four on, babies should have at least three to four bowel movements, the size of a US quarter, a day.

-As your colostrum changes to mature milk, your baby’s stools will turn from black to greenish and then to yellow, seedy, and loose (source).
+As colostrum changes to mature milk, your baby’s stools turn from black to greenish and then yellow, seedy, and loose (source).

-Colostrum acts as a natural laxative, so breastfed babies poop a lot more often during the early days.
-My breastfed girl would poop after every nursing session that first month.
+Colostrum is a natural laxative, so breast milk-exclusive babies poop a lot more often during the early days.
+My girl would poop after every nursing session that first month.
 There were SO many dirty diapers.

-Breastmilk was made perfect for the human body, and therefore, is so easily absorbed.
-There is very little “waste” that needs to be excreted from your baby’s body.
-Your baby is absorbing all those good nutrients from your milk to grow, leaving you with less poopy diapers to deal with.
+Breastmilk is perfect for the human body and easily absorbed so, very little “waste” needs to be excreted from your baby’s body.
+They get all those good nutrients from your milk to grow, leaving you with less poopy diapers to handle.

 Formula Fed Babies

-Formula is a little more difficult and takes longer to digest than breastmilk.
-Because of this, it is typical for formula-fed babies to have fewer bowel movements than a breastfed baby during the first few months of life.
-Your formula fed newborn should be pooping around 3-5 times a day during this time.
+Formula is more difficult to digest than breastmilk.
+So, it is typical for formula-fed babies to have fewer bowel movements than a breastfed baby during the first few months of life.
+Your formula-fed newborn should be pooping around three to five times a day.

 What Causes Newborn Constipation?

-There are a few possible causes why your newborn may be constipated:
+There are a few possible reasons why your newborn may be constipated:

-- Powdered formula: Formula can often cause your baby’s stools to be firm and bulky, stopping your baby up, especially if you have the wrong ratio of powder to water, creating too much powder or clumps of powder in your baby’s bottle.
+- Powdered formula: Formula often causes your baby’s stools to be firm and bulky, especially if you have the wrong ratio of powder to water.

 - Dietary changes from breastmilk to formula: A simple change from breastmilk to formula can disrupt your baby’s digestive system and regularity.

-- Allergy/food intolerance: Your baby might have an allergy or intolerance to the milk-protein in your breastmilk or formula.
+- Allergy/food intolerance: Your baby might be allergic or intolerant to the milk-protein in your breastmilk or formula.

 - Physical abnormalities: Physical abnormalities, such as rectum position, tightness around the anus, or an obstruction in the bowel system could be the culprit of your newborn’s constipation.